ibm-cloud-docs/vpc/cn-h100-profile.md

 ```
 {: codeblock}

 NCCL can determine the optimal paths between system components, including GPU's and NIC's, by referencing VSI-provided PCI topology information.
-If you want to provide a topology file using the `NCCL_TOPO_FILE` environment variable, a tested topology file for an H100 VSI with eight cluster subnets is provided below.
+If you want to provide a topology file using the `NCCL_TOPO_FILE` environment variable, the following topology file has been tested for an H100 VSI with eight cluster subnets.
 {: note}

 ```